minprog/cs50x-1718-1819/practice/20 modulo/modulo.md

 ## Paper

+Do you rember modulo?
+If not have another look at the [lecture notes of week 1](https://cs50x.mprog.nl/lectures/week-1).
+The last section shows an example of the use of modulo.
+Also, take a look here: [https://study.cs50.net/math](https://study.cs50.net/math).
+On slide 8, modulo is explained.

 Before we start programming, let’s do some pen and paper exercises.

 Give the value of x and y:

 ###1
 int x = 17/3;
 int y = 17%3;